barryzpc/docs/cookbook/bundles/override.rst

 In order to override a form type, it has to be registered as a service (meaning it is tagged as ``form.type``).
-You can then override it as you would override any service as explained in `Services & Configuration`_.
+You can then override it as you would override any service as explained in `服务 & 配置`_.
 This, of course, will only work if the type is referred to by its alias rather than being instantiated, e.g.::